VkDinesh/Face-and-Eye-Identity/README.md

 # Automated-attendance-system-using-computer-vision

 # What dataset are we using?
-'sourceimg.jpeg' is the [Bill Gate](https://www.google.com/url?sa=i&source=images&cd=&ved=2ahUKEwiypdCsqt7iAhXLKY8KHZoEA74QjRx6BAgBEAU&url=http%3A%2F%2Ftime.com%2F5341036%2Fbill-gates-alzheimers-disease-research%2F&psig=AOvVaw1CeuLo5ELn5kn1nJ1ycWSj&ust=1560236036277953) image from Time website , we will be using this image for our future face identity.
+'sourceimg.jpeg' is the [Robert Downey](https://www.cinemablend.com/news/2471343/apparently-robert-downey-jr-didnt-want-to-do-tony-starks-last-big-line-in-avengers-endgame) image from the cinema blend, we will be using this image for our future face and eye identity.

 # What are the libraries we are using?
 We’ll be using the below libraries in this section: